manoj-sharma-wawa/openmicroservices.org/schema/commands/README.md

 # Commands
-Defining commands give developers a way to organize which microservices are exposed and how they are used within an application or platform.
+Defining commands give developers a way to organize which APIs are exposed and how they are used within an application or platform.

 Properly defining commands can assist with the following:
   - Service discovery